PsychometricsMZ/TL_TARNet/README.md

 ---

-## Repository Structure

 ### **Data**
 - **Simulation** (`Data_generation/Simulation.R`):
-  Generates simulated datasets.
+  Includes simulated source datasets.
+Using the functions in the Generation file, target datasets (randomized or non randomized) can be created.

 - **Empirical Example** (`Data_generation/IHDS.R`):
-  Prepares and subsets the [IHDS-II household survey dataset](https://ihds.umd.edu/data/ihds-2) for empirical analysis.
+  Datasets from the [IHDS-II household survey dataset](https://ihds.umd.edu/data/ihds-2) for empirical analysis.
+Code under Generation file can be used to create datasets.

 ### **Functions (Model & Training Procedure)**
 - **TARNet Model** (`TARNet.py`):